jerrycyip/personal-blog-website/README.md

 # Personal Blog Website with Dynamic Landing Page
 ## Project Description
 This project is part of Udacity's Front End Web Developer Nanodegree program.
 The original project ('personal blog website') was to create a personal blog website using only HTML and CSS, with emphasis on employing the latest CSS Grid and Flexbox features.
 As part of the latest updates (9/1/2020), dynamic javascript functionality has been added to the main landing page to satisfy requirements for a dynamic 'landing page' project.
+Screenshots of the resulting web app are also provided below for visual aid and illustration purposes.

 ## Tools Required
 Minimal tools are required to develop and run this project, as follows: